 Our 1200-hour pre-licensing Advanced Esthetician Program will provide you preventative care information for your client's skin, as the main goal of an Esthetician is to keep your client's skin healthy.
-The field of Esthetics is exciting and has rapidly grown from a minor part of the beauty industry into a variety of specialized fields, such as working in the medical field with a dermatologist.
+It is our belief the field of Esthetics is exciting and has rapidly grown from a minor part of the beauty industry into a variety of specialized fields, such as working in the medical field with a dermatologist.